Pati Patni Aur Woh (1978 film): Plot

 In the course of a few years, Ranjeet is Sales Manager of the company and father of a son.
-Sharda & Ranjeet are still living in marital bliss.
+Sharda and Ranjeet are still living in marital bliss.
 That is, until Nirmala, Ranjeet's new secretary, shows up.
 Ranjeet is inexplicably attracted to Nirmala.
 She is an honest girl who is trying to make two ends meet.
 She is much more beautiful compared to Sharda.
-But most of all, she knows nothing about Ranjeet's true intentions & his married life.
+But most of all, she knows nothing about Ranjeet's true intentions and his married life.
 Ranjeet is initially upset with his thoughts about her, but finally gives in.

 He carefully plans his further steps.
 He pretends to be the helpless grieving husband of a cancer stricken wife, who won't live much longer.
 Nirmala feels sorry for him, thus making it easier for him to get close to her.
 Nobody, not Sharda, not even his closest friend, suspects a thing.
 One day, Ranjeet bluffs to Sharda that he will be late coming home as he has a meeting.
 He takes Nirmala out to dinner.
 Next day, Sharda finds Nirmala's handkerchief, with lipstick marks on it, in Ranjeet's pocket.

 She immediately confronts Ranjeet, who makes up a story about a co-worker whose handkerchief he may have accidentally taken.
 Sharda reluctantly believes him.
 Ranjeet decides to take his next steps more carefully.
 Sharda too starts thinking that her fears were unfounded.
 Ranjeet makes even more interesting back up plans: He prepares two books of poetry, professing his love.
 The poems are the same in both, only one book contains Nirmala's name, and the other contains Sharda's.